Manuel Artigas: Career

 He was a member of the executive board of the Asociacion Historico-Geografica de Filipinas as well as the prestigious Academia de la Lengua Filipina.
 In 1915, he was inducted as an honorary corresponding member of the Real Sociedad Geografica de Madrid, and in 1916 entered the roster of members of the Real Academia de la Historia, and the Academia Hispano-Americana de Cadiz, Spain.

 Aside from being a curator, librarian, and historian, Artigas also excelled in the development of Philippine historical studies through his many publications.
-Artigas wrote the biographies of Antonio Luna, Apolinario Mabini, Wenceslao Retana, Andres Bonifacio, Graciano Lopez Jaena, Juan Cailles and Mariano Ponce.
+Artigas wrote the biographies of Antonio Luna, Apolinario Mabini, Wenceslao Retana, Andres Bonifacio, Graciano Lopez Jaena, Juan Cailles, and Mariano Ponce.
 Apart from these biographies, he also published the multi-volume Galeria de Filipinos Ilustres, a book about important and illustrious Filipinos during that time.

 Artigas died on April 2, 1925.
-He was survived by his wife Luisa Losada y Mijares and 12 children.
-The family was left destitute because it is said that he left them nothing but his books.
+His wife Luisa Losada y Mijares and 12 children were left destitute because it is said that he left them nothing but his books.

-Published Works
+Published works

 To supplement his income, Artigas wrote prolifically, basing many of his works on important archival materials: